Medical Records Retention Laws by State (2026 Guide)

 | South Carolina | 13 years from last treatment | Varies |

-States not listed above (Connecticut, Delaware, Florida, Idaho, Illinois, Indiana, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Ohio, Oklahoma, Oregon, South Dakota, Vermont, West Virginia, Wisconsin, Wyoming) either apply the same retention period as adult records or do not specify a separate minor retention requirement.
+States not listed above (Connecticut, Delaware, Florida, Idaho, Illinois, Indiana, Louisiana, Massachusetts, Michigan, Mississippi, Ohio, Oklahoma, Oregon, South Dakota, Vermont, West Virginia, Wisconsin) either apply the same retention period as adult records or do not specify a separate minor retention requirement.

 How Long Do Pediatricians Keep Records?

 Pediatricians follow the same state retention laws as other physicians, but practical considerations often push them to retain records longer.
-The AAP recommends that pediatric practices retain records for at least the period of the statute of limitations for medical malpractice in their state, measured from the patient's 18th birthday.
-In states with a 2-year statute of limitations, that means keeping records until the former patient turns 20 at minimum.
+The AAP's stated minimum is 10 years, or the age of majority plus the applicable state statute of limitations for medical malpractice, whichever of the two is longer.
+In a state with a 2-year limitations period, the second branch of that test means keeping records until the former patient turns 20, and the 10-year branch governs whenever it reaches further.

 How Long to Keep Medical Records After a Patient Dies